MBaranPeker/Gender-and-facial-Expressions-Recognition/README.md

 # Gender-and-facial-Expressions-Recognition
-Gender and facial Expressions Recognition: using HOG, HOF, SVN and openCV
+Recognition in realtime the gender and the facial Expressions (seven reacyion) from multiifaces videos